sanfinity-Iot/openremote/Demo-Smart-City.md

 ## Rules

-The Rules view (only visible in the desktop version) allows you to set Left Hand Side conditions of available attributes, and trigger a Right Hand Side action for another attribute.
+The Rules view (only visible in the desktop version, see figure 5) allows you to set Left Hand Side conditions of available attributes, and trigger a Right Hand Side action for another attribute.
 This rules UI is translated into a Rules Object Model (one of the four rule types) in the Technical Manager.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Assets.png)
 _Figure 5.
 The Rules view of the Demo Smart City, showing showing an example which turns on a light and send an e-mail when the Ozone levels are increasing_